janadari/The-Fob/README.md

 	Your passwords will become secured with your finger-print.

-	You will be able to work so with  many languages.
+	You will be able to work with  many languages.